jrandj/java-11/README.md

     }
     ```

 1. When working on a project, you will often encounter confidential or sensitive data.
-Confidential informatin should not be put into a *toString()* method, as it is likely to wind up logged somewhere that you did not intend.
-You should be be careful what methods you call in sensitive contexts such as writing to a log file, printing an exception or stack trace, *System.out* and *System.err* messages, or writing to data files.
+Confidential information should not be put into a *toString()* method, as it is likely to wind up logged somewhere that you did not intend.
+You should be careful what methods you call in sensitive contexts such as writing to a log file, printing an exception or stack trace, *System.out* and *System.err* messages, or writing to data files.

 1. You also need to be careful about what is in memory.
 If the application crashes, it may generate a dump file which contains the values of everything in memory.
 For example, when calling the *readPassword()* method on *Console*, it returns a *char[]* instead of a *String*.
 This is safer because it will not be placed in the String pool, where it could remain in memory after that code that used it is run, and you can *null* out the value of the array element yourself rather than waiting for the garbage collector to do it.
 The idea is to have confidential data in memory for as short a time as possible.